 A page on James Bryant's personal website.

-If you have attended any of my seminars or courses and would like
+If you have attended any of my seminars or courses and would like to say "Hi!" please send me an email at james(a)jbryant.eu.

-my email while travelling - if you need a fast response you should email the European Applications Group at euro.linear(a)analog.com .
-Note that these addresses have been modified to preven spam robots from finding them - replace (a) with @ before using them.
+Note that these addresses have been modified to prevent spam robots from finding them - replace (a) with @ before using them.

 This is a page on the James Bryant (G4CLF) Web-site.